roozbeh360/dota-2-engine/README.md

-for full documents see documention/index.html
+for full documents see documention/index.html .
+or see core/repository/base/baseMatchDetails.class.php for get* functions you can use .

 FAQ
 =============